raspberrypi/pico-vscode/README.md

 - **Git 2.28 or later** (ensure it's in your PATH)
 - **Tar** (ensure it's in your PATH)

+You may also need to accept the xcode license with `sudo xcodebuild -license`

 ### Other Linux
 - **Python 3.10 or later** (ensure it’s in your PATH or set in settings)
 - **Git 2.28 or later** (ensure it’s in your PATH)